 The term “ethical, responsible and sustainable investing” has such a broad definition and will mean different things to different individuals.

 On the left side of the spectrum, we have people who want to invest in companies that consider environmental, social and governance (ESG) factors as part of their investment strategy.
 Towards the right side, the targets are companies that generate profits from sustainability themes (e.g. clean energy, green property) and also consider environmental impacts (e.g. banks who do not lend to fossil fuel producers).

 Most people will sit somewhere in between and want to invest in companies that “do the right thing.”

 Q. HOW DOES THE FUTURE OF ETHICAL INVESTMENTS LOOK?

 According to research released by Responsible Investment Association Australia (RIAA), 9 out of 10 Australians expect their super and other investments to be invested ethically and responsibly.
-In practice, however, this may not be the case.
-One possible reason for this is that you may not have taken a close look at where your money is invested.
+Because of this demand, there can only be tremendous growth in this sector.

-As at 31 Dec 2017, responsible investing constituted $866 billion (55%) of the $1.56 trillion of total assets professionally managed in Australia.
-This amount is up by 39% from the previous year and quadrupling since 2014.
-It is clear that this investment trend is not going away soon and is instead building momentum, as most professional investment managers now have some sort ESG overlay built into their fundamental analysis.
+It is clear that this investment trend is not going away soon as most professional investment managers now have some sort ESG overlay built into their fundamental analysis.